 What is Carbohydrate Loading?

-Carbohydrate loading or carbo-loading, is a term used to describe a nutrition technique used by endurance athletes in an attempt to prolong optimal athletic performance and delay the onset of fatigue, or, ‘hitting a wall’.
+Carbohydrate loading is a nutrition technique used by athletes in an attempt to prolong optimal athletic performance and delay the onset of fatigue, or, ‘hitting a wall’.
 It is also referred to as carb-loading, or carbo-loading.

 When is Carbohydrate Loading Appropriate?